tigerros/reddit-media-page-cleanup/README.md

 # Comparison

-*This was tested in a private window.
+*This was tested in a private window with no cache.*

 Without extension: